k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM8_1_demo_project_setup_guidelines.md

    **Windows PostgreSQL Installation**

    - Go to the script's directory and open a **powershell** window.
-   - Then run the following command to run the script and create the CRM, Billing, Orders, and Collection DB users and schemas on the PostgreSQL DB:
+   - Then run the following command to run the script and create the CRM, Billing, Orders and Collection DB users and schemas on the PostgreSQL DB:

      & "[PostgreSQL DB exe file full path]" -Upostgres --host [PG ip address] --port [DB port] -f "create_resources.sql"